Flaque/react-mutate/README.md

 **This is really early in development** We've really only partially tested this out yet, so I would probably not use it in production yet.

+The API will probably change a lot.
+This project could be abandoned entirely.
+North Korea could invade France.
+We could discover flying pigs in a cave somewhere. 🐷✈️ You never know what's gonna happen.

 ## Install

 ### With yarn